DBozhinovski/chakra-ui-reasonable-colors/README.md

 ## Installation and usage

-- `run npm i @dbozhinovski/chakra-ui-reasonable-colors` to install the package.
+- `run npm i chakra-ui-reasonable-colors` to install the package.
 - The package comes in two flavors: `reasonableColorsThemeOverride` and `reasonableColorsThemeEnhance`
   - `reasonableColorsThemeOverride` overwrites the existing colors of Chakra's palette, where there are collisions and leaves the rest of the default theme intact.
   - `reasonableColorsThemeEnhance` enhances the existing palette, plus plays well with any existing modifications (when combined).
 All added colors from the reasonable colors palette are prefixed with an `r`.
 So `pink` becomes `rpink` and can be used, for example, via `rpink.300`.